Statistical Review Country Transition Tracker

 Energy Related Greenhouse Gas Emissions

-Between 2017 and 2022, greenhouse gas emissions from energy increased on average by 0.7% each year.
-During this period, global energy markets were disrupted by both the COVID-19 pandemic and conflict in Ukraine (significantly undermining its own energy demand).
-The largest reductions in emissions were achieved by Germany and Japan (127 and 127 million tonnes respectively).
-The large percentage rises in energy related emissions witnessed by China and India between 2017 and 2022 were also reflected in large rises in absolute volumes, 1,394 and 372 million tonnes respectively.
-China’s rise alone was sufficient to offset the total number of reductions made elsewhere in the world across this period.
+Between 2017 and 2023, greenhouse gas emissions from energy increased on average by 0.7% each year.
+During this period, global energy markets were disrupted by both the COVID-19 pandemic and conflict in Ukraine (significantly impacting its own energy demand).
+The largest reductions in emissions were achieved by USA and Japan (245 and 190 million tonnes respectively).
+The large percentage rises in energy related emissions witnessed by China and India between 2017 and 2023 were also reflected in large rises in absolute volumes, 2,122 and 624 million tonnes respectively.
+More than half of the 79 countries listed in the Statistical Review saw emission reductions between 2017 and 2023.
+However, China’s rise alone was sufficient to offset the total number of reductions made elsewhere in the world across this period.

 Fossil Fuel Consumption

-Between 2017 and 2022, global consumption of fossil fuels grew by nearly 3.5% (16 exajoules).
-The largest increase was in demand for natural gas which increased by 8% (10 exajoules), whilst demand for oil fell slightly by 0.2% (-0.3 exajoules) with Japan and Germany registering the largest reductions.
-A net increase in global demand for coal of 6 exajoules was primarily led by China and India (9.5 and 3 exajoules respectively).
-The US reduced its coal consumption by nearly 30%, a decline of 4 exajoules and the largest fall of any nation.
+Between 2017 and 2023, global consumption of fossil fuels grew by nearly 5.7% (27 exajoules).
+The largest increase was in demand for natural gas which increased by 9.8% (13 exajoules), followed by oil which increased by 5.5% (6 exajoules).
+A net increase in global demand for coal of 9 exajoules was primarily led by China and India (13 and 5 exajoules respectively).
+The US reduced its coal consumption by nearly 40%, a decline of 6 exajoules and the largest fall of any nation.

 Renewable Energy Consumption

-Renewables were the only source of primary energy where every country grew its consumption between 2017 and 2022.
-However, despite growing by 35% over this period and achieving record levels of investment in 2022, renewable energy still only met around 14% of global energy demand in 2022.
-China was by far the biggest market for renewable energy, growing by over 9 exajoules, followed by the US at 2.4 and India at 1.4 exajoules.
-Europe has the highest representation in the Top Ten countries, holding seven of the top ten spots.
-As a region, the Middle East dominates the worst performing segment, holding four of the ten lowest positions in the league table.
+Renewable consumption (including hydroelectricity) grew in 73 out of the 79 countries, in absolute terms, between 2017 and 2023.
+However, despite renewable consumption doubling over this period, renewable energy still only met around 15% of global energy demand in 2023.
+China was by far the biggest market for renewable energy, growing by over 11 exajoules, followed by the US at 2.2 and India at 1.4 exajoules.
+European nations account for eight of the ten highest countries.
+Countries in the Middle East account for four of the ten lowest positions.

 Power Sector Decarbonisation

 The power sector is often cited as one of the easier sectors to decarbonise with a range of proven low carbon technologies (renewable and nuclear) to invest in as well as gas-fired combined cycle gas turbines (CCGTs), a readily deployable and relatively low carbon intensive fossil fuel option to displace more carbon intensive coal, oil, diesel, and inefficient gas-fired power generation.
-Whilst China ranks the highest in terms of actual generation from low carbon sources (primarily hydro followed by wind, solar, and nuclear), combined they only contribute around 35% to its total electricity generation.
+Whilst China ranks the highest in terms of actual generation from low carbon sources, combined they only contribute around 13% to its total electricity generation, a significant drop from 2022 due to large reductions in hydro generation in 2023.
 It is followed by the US and then Brazil in terms of actual volume of output from low carbon sources.
+France has the most decarbonised power sector with 92% of generation from zero carbon sources, with nuclear contributing to 65% of the total generation.

 Carbon Intensity